Philodina spp. from Scotia Marsh, Arizona

 of the animals in that line decreases.
 One by one, they cease to

-reproduce.
-These experiments have been applied to protists such as Paramecium aurelia and multicellular organisms such as the nematode Caenorhabditis elegans.
 In our first experiment with the strictly asexual bdelloid rotifer Adineta vaga, the lines survived only 12 generations on average, and a maximum of 22 generations.
 In a prallel experiment Philodina roseola lines became extinct even faster.
-A second experiment with Adineta vaga
+Subsequent experiments focused on A. vaga

+fitness that could be reversed by a dehydration-rehydration cycle.
 Speciation in an Ancient Asexual

 Organism